johl/dungeonofknowledge/README.md

 Running into these animals will raise your level of confusion and decrease your sanity, so it seems best to avoid them.

-Once you have discovered an entity, you can loot it and see what is inside.
-Press the `return` or `space` key to explore what's inside.
+Once you have discovered an entity box, you can loot it and see what is inside.
+Press the `space` key to explore.

 Movement through the dungeon is possible with the cursor keys or like a video game player (`WASD`) or even an old school adventurer (`hjkl`).